errbit/errbit/README.md

 end
 ```

-Then get the `notifier.js` from `errbit/public/javascript/notifier.js` and add to `application.js` on your rails app or inlcude `http://YOUR-ERRBIT-HOST/javascripts/notifier.js` on your `application.html.erb.`
+Then get the `notifier.js` from `errbit/public/javascript/notifier.js` and add to `application.js` on your rails app or include `http://YOUR-ERRBIT-HOST/javascripts/notifier.js` on your `application.html.erb.`

 Issue Trackers
 --------------